SAP-samples/cloud-sf-extension-cap-sample/mission/extension-app/README.md

      ```
 15. Check the **srv/external** folder of the project - here you find the three files and the generated **.csn** files.

-16. Open the **PLTUserManagement.csn** file and search for **reviewFreq" field.
-Here the field length from the API is of length '200000000' but HANA Cloud Database allows a maximum length of 5000, so edit the length of 'reviewFreq' field as '5000' and click 'Save' to save the changes.
+16. Open the **PLTUserManagement.csn** file and search for **reviewFreq** field.
+After import of edmx file, the field length is '200000000' but SAP HANA Cloud Database allows a maximum length of 5000, so edit the length of 'reviewFreq' field as '5000' and click 'Save' to save the changes.

     ![EditCsnFile](./images/editCsnFile.png)